Birmingham hospital apologises after delays leave baby disabled

 Shanto has been diagnosed with cerebral palsy and is unable to walk, talk or sit unaided.

-Mrs Sultana, from Sutton Coldfield, said she had been due to have a Caesarean section and was on her way to an appointment on 20 June when she started to feel pain in her abdomen and lower back.
+Mrs Sultana, from Sutton Coldfield, said she had been due to have a Caesarean section on 8 July but on 20 June she started to feel pain in her abdomen and lower back.

 She said she was confused but that it did not feel like a contraction and called hospital staff at about 17:00 to say it felt like her baby was moving less.